sindresorhus/Plash/readme.md

 Plash uses very little memory.
 Usually around 40 MB.
 However, the websites you display can take up a lot of memory, and sometimes even have a memory leaks.

+#### Can Plash block ads?

+Not built-in, but you can block ads system-wide with a [DNS ad-blocker](https://alternate-dns.com).

+#### How can I switch to a specific website with a keyboard shortcut?

+Make a shortcut in the Shortcuts app that uses the “Set Current Website” action and then set a keyboard shortcut for the shortcut.

 #### Can I contribute localizations?

 I don't have any immediate plans to localize the app.